 And if your friend decides to write a little message, like Joey did for me, your email with the important details is still at the bottom.

-My initial email to Joey.
+This was my initial email to Joey.
 Assume that your target will see this email, so include all the details:

 Joey wrote his own message but kept our original email at the bottom.

-— Step 4: Create a powerful first impression —
+Step 4: Create a powerful first impression:

 Once you get the opening, respond FAST and hit your mark.
 I try and respond within 30 minutes, but ideally within 5.
 Rick is doing me a favor by even talking to me.
 He’s a successful and busy guy, so he most likely won’t respond first.